chrisdueck/chrisdueck.github.io/_pages/projects.md

 - Built with [Jekyll](https://jekyllrb.com/), using the [Minimal Mistakes](https://mademistakes.com/work/minimal-mistakes-jekyll-theme/) theme
-  with a few CSS adjustments.
+  and my own CSS adjustments.
-- All the content is written in markdown.
+- All the content is written in markdown and HTML.
 - Created as a portfolio of my experience in software development.

 ## Unity Ball Bouncing Game